 The discovery metadata classes have numerous attributes which enable important information about the datasets and accompanying support files to be examined without the need to process the data, for example, decrypt, decompress, load, etc.

-Catalogues (Feature, Portrayal, Interoperability Catalogues) can be included in the Exchange Set in support of the datasets.
+Feature Catalogues can be included in the Exchange Set in support of the datasets.
 If included, discovery metadata about the Catalogues must also be provided.

-NOTE: S-104 Edition 1.1.0 datasets do not reference support files.
-The only support files allowed in the Exchange Set are “language packs” for Feature Catalogues, enumeration dictionaries, and ISO metadata files, and these are not referenced from within the HDF5 datasets.
+NOTE: S-104 datasets do not reference support files.
+The only support files allowed in the Exchange Set are “language packs” for Feature Catalogues and enumeration dictionaries, and these are not referenced from within the HDF5 datasets.

 Discovery metadata for each HDF5 dataset is given in an XML block within the Exchange Set Catalogue file, and can be accessed without opening the HDF5 file.
 In addition to discovery metadata, S-104 also provides for carrier metadata that is embedded within the HDF5 file, which provides information needed to process and display the data.
 Discovery metadata is described in clause 12.2; carrier metadata in clause 12.3.